 Okay, that’s closer, but it’s still not a “plot.”
 A theme, maybe–but you need more than a theme to drive a plot.
 By “driving a plot,” I mean the vehicle which moves the story forward toward its resolution.
 With nothing to drive a plot, you’re left with a rambling mess of unrelated vignettes, not a compelling, page-turning story with a beginning, middle, and end.

 Sometimes the vehicle used to drive the plot will be directly related to the theme–let’s use the girl trying to get over her mother’s suicide.
 What if her grandmother has planned a dedication ceremony of some sort–let’s say naming a playground in the woman’s name–and wants the protagonist to make a speech.
-You can structure the entire novel around the protagonist preparing her speech–maybe she’s too filled with anger at first, and refuses.
+As you are plotting a young adult novel, you can structure the entire novel around the protagonist preparing her speech–maybe she’s too filled with anger at first, and refuses.
 Or maybe she wants to, but doesn’t have the strength to do so.
 Whatever the case, the plot revolves around the protagonist working toward making this speech (or *not* making it).
 Over the course of working toward this goal, readers will see the girl getting over her mother’s death and, hopefully, achieving some personal growth and/or understanding.

 Other times, the vehicle used to drive the plot is completely unrelated.
 For instance, using the same girl trying to get over her mother’s suicide, let’s say she’s been preparing for a violin competition whereby the winner receives a college scholarship to a music program.
 The book’s plot can be structured around the protagonist working toward this goal–winning the competition and thus the scholarship–even though that’s not really what the book is about.
 The resolution will show her winning–or losing–the competition, but more importantly, readers will see how her coming to terms with her mother’s death affected that journey.